 You could also add a tiny splash of orange blossom water for some aromatic floral notes.
 I find both of these at the Middle Eastern Bakery and Grocery in my neighborhood, but they’re available online as well.

 If you want to keep it around for more than a few weeks, it’s a good idea to add a splash of vodka or gin, which will act as a preservative and keep it fresh in the refrigerator for over a month.

 And really, that’s all there is to it.
-You can be making good Shirley Temples and Jack Roses and grenadine sodas in no time.
+You can be making better Shirley Temples and Jack Roses and a world of tiki drinks and grenadine sodas in no time.

-- 1 tablespoon vodka or gin optional but recommended as a preservative
+- 1 tablespoon vodka, optional but recommended as a preservative

 - In a saucepan over low heat, combine the pomegranate juice, cane sugar, pomegranate molasses (if using) and orange flower water (if using), and stir until the sugar has dissolved.
 Remove from heat.
 Stir in the vodka (if using).
 Let cool to room temperature.
 Transfer to a bottle or jar and store in the refrigerator.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.